 Advice, support and treatment

-Compass provide a free, confidential service for children and young people who need support around their own or another person’s drug or alcohol use.
-Young people under 18 can be referred to them and they can then work with them up to the age of 24
+- Compass provides a free, confidential service.
+It is for children and young people who need support around their own, or another’s drug or alcohol use.
+The service is for under-18s but they can stay with the service up to age of 24.

-Harrow Recovery Centre is a recovery focused service provided by the Westminster drug project.
-It is available free to all Harrow residents aged over 18
+- Harrow Recovery Centre is a recovery focused service provided by v-i-a (via).
+It is available free to all Harrow residents aged over 18.